ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Notes:

 * `ValueType` is an abstraction of a JSON value or `Nothing`.
-* `LogicalType` is an abstraction of the value of a `logical-expr`.
+* `LogicalType` is an abstraction of the result of a `logical-expr`.
-  Its `LogicalTrue` and `LogicalFalse` values are not related to the JSON literals `true` and `false` and have no syntactical representation in JSON Path.
+  Its two instances, `LogicalTrue` and `LogicalFalse`, are not related to the JSON literals `true` and `false` and have no syntactical representation in JSONPath.
 * `NodesType` is an abstraction of a `filter-path` (which appears in a test expression or as a function argument).
-  Members of `NodesType` have no syntactical representation in JSON Path.
+  Members of `NodesType` have no syntactical representation in JSONPath.

 The abstract instances above can be obtained from the concrete representations in {{tbl-typerep}}.